-Based on the borings conducted at the project site (DayZenLLC 2022e), the site is underlain by approximately $1\frac{1}{4}$ to $2\frac{1}{2}$ feet of undocumented fill underlain by native alluvial soil to the maximum depths explored of approximately 81 feet below the ground surface.
+Based on the borings conducted at the project site (DayZenLLC 2022e), the site is underlain by approximately 1/4 to 2/2 feet of undocumented fill underlain by native alluvial soil to the maximum depths explored of approximately 81 feet below the ground surface.
 The undocumented fills were identified as highly variable and generally consisted of very stiff sandy lean clay, very stiff to hard fat clay with sand, and medium dense clayey sand with gravel.

 Below the undocumented fills, the borings generally encountered native alluvial soils consisting of stiff to very stiff fat clay to a depth of about 6 to 9 feet below existing grades.
 Below the upper fat clay layer, Borings EB-1 to EB-3, EB-5, and EB-7 to EB-8 generally encountered stiff to very stiff lean clay to a depth of about 18 to 26 feet underlain by interbedded layers of medium dense to very dense sands with variable amounts of silt and clay to the terminal boring depths of about 30 to 81 feet.
-Below the upper fat clay layer, Borings EB-4 and EB-6 generally encountered medium dense to dense sands with variable amounts of silt and clay to a depth of about 21 to 26 feet below existing grades underlain by stiff to very stiff lean clay with interbedded layers of medium dense to dense sands with variable amounts clay to the terminal boring depths of about 60 feet below existing grades.
+Below the upper fat clay layer, Borings EB-4 and EB-6 generally encountered medium dense to dense sands with variable amounts of silt and clay to revy stiff lean clay to a depth of about 21 to 26 feet below existing grades underlain by stiff to very stiff lean clay with interbedded layers of medium dense to dense to dense sands with variable amounts clay to the terminal boring depths of about 21 to 26 feet below existing grades.
 Borings EB-6 and EB-7 also encountered a layer of stiff to very stiff sandy silt between about 42 to 47 feet below existing grades.